 Hard Armour Materials

 Forged from metals such as steel, hard armour was traditionally bulky, heavy, and ineffective.
 Like its soft body armour counterparts, today’s hard armour is constructed from a diverse range of materials.
-The most common type of hard armour plate utilises ceramic or ceramic composite, frequently incorporating para-aramid backing with a material such as Kevlar®.
+The most common type of hard armour plate utilises ceramic or ceramic composite, frequently incorporating para-aramid backing with a material such as Aramid fiber®.
 The least expensive type of hard armour, it is also the heaviest.
 Monolithic and polyethylene derived hard armour plates are more lightweight than ceramic models, and correspondingly more expensive.